pradeep3sep/interviewquestion/README nextjs.md

 ### **8. `template.js / template.tsx` (Re-rendered Layout)**
 - Works **like `layout.tsx` but re-renders on navigation**.
 - Useful when you need a fresh layout for each visit.
+- Suspense Boundaries inside layouts only show the fallback the first time the Layout is loaded and not when switching pages.
+For templates, the fallback is shown on each navigation.

 📌 **Example:**
 ```tsx